Take a look at the structure of the LawCloud system.

-Our SLA covers server connectivity; therefore unavailability caused by user activity errors or issues local to users sites such as faulty equipment or your own internet connectivity problems, are not included.
+Our SLA covers server connectivity.
+Therefore, unavailability caused by user activity errors or issues local to users sites such as faulty equipment or your own internet connectivity problems, are not included.
 Please note: To provide optimal performance, it is sometimes necessary to conduct planned maintenance; this is therefore an exception to the above availability SLA.
-Any planned maintenance will be scheduled in advance (with a minimum of 24 hours’ notice where possible) and will be completed outside normal business hours.
+Any planned maintenance will be scheduled in advance.
+A minimum of 24 hours’ notice will be given where possible and it will be completed outside normal business hours.

 In the unlikely event of us failing to meet the above SLA (in any 1 month rolling period) you may be eligible, subject to meeting the provisions stated above, for a credit, where we may as a guide refund 1 day’s service fee for every hour that connectivity has been unavailable over the specified SLA, payable up to a maximum amount of one month’s service fee.
-We have set stringent targets, designed to ensure we meet the needs of our clients and to outline the levels of service that can be expected.
+We have set stringent targets designed to ensure we meet the needs of our clients and to outline the levels of service that can be expected.
 We have a 1 hour response time to outages with a 2 hour resolution target during normal business hours.
-In the event of any resolution time being exceeded, you may contact the LawCloud team and escalate the matter to our M.D.
-Warren Wander who will handle the matter personally.
+In the event of any resolution time being exceeded, you may contact the LawCloud team and escalate the matter.
+Our M.D., Warren Wander, will handle the matter personally.

-LawCloud assures you that the information we hold will be treated as confidential and will never be used or disclosed to third parties.
+LawCloud assures you that the information we hold will be treated as confidential.
+It will never be used or disclosed to third parties.

 We are registered with the Information Commissioner’s Office and abide by their regulations.

-You retain full ownership in terms of the intellectual property in relation to the data that is stored on our systems.
+You retain full ownership in terms of the intellectual property of the data that is stored on our systems.
 You have an explicit right to get your data back on demand.
-Once the data has been returned to you, we will contact you confirming that the data has been deleted following the termination of the agreement.
+Following the return of data, we will contact you confirming that the data has been deleted from our servers.

-As a solicitor, you have a responsibility to provide certain data to the legal profession’s governing bodies and failure to do so could itself be a conduct issue.
+As a solicitor, you have a responsibility to provide certain data to the legal profession’s governing bodies.
+Failure to do so could itself be a conduct issue.
 Some lenders also require this under panel appointment arrangements.

-Your SLA with us provides for the return of your data, in a readable and understandable form, where you are required to produce the data to the regulator for a legitimate and authorised regulatory purpose.
-The LawCloud SLA complies with this obligation even if your firm is in breach of the terms and even if you are in dispute with us.
+Your SLA with us provides for the return of your data, in a readable and understandable form; where you are required to produce the data to the regulator for a legitimate and authorised regulatory purpose.
+The LawCloud SLA complies with this obligation.
+That means even if your firm is in breach of the terms and if you are in dispute with us.

-Your LawCloud is protected and is held in a highly secure data centre that meets the necessary accreditation requirements and that is based in the UK, complying with the Data Protection Act 1998.
+Your LawCloud is protected and is held in a highly secure data centre that meets the necessary accreditation requirements.
+It is based in the UK, complying with the Data Protection Act 1998.

-As LawCloud is optimised to work on a minimal bandwidth connection, it will work well on a standard shared office broadband line, as well as individual mobile 3G connected device such as a laptop with a dongle or WiFi connection.
+As LawCloud is optimised to work on a minimal bandwidth connection, it will work well on a standard shared office broadband line.
+It will also work on individual mobile 3G connected device such as a laptop with a dongle or WiFi connection.

-Performance may fluctuate throughout the day depending on your broadband load and line usage and this can affect how your LawCloud system responds.
+Performance may fluctuate throughout the day depending on your broadband load and line usage.
+This can affect how your LawCloud system responds.
 Heavy usage includes user overload – too many users on a single line, large file upload – copying large scanned images or attachments up over the broadband, Windows updates – downloading large updates during working hours, or general heavy internet downloads.
 Broadband usage should be optimised and economised to maximise performance during working hours.

 It is good practice to check your broadband speed at intervals and different times of the day.
 There are a number of good line speed indicator tools including www.speedtest.net.